-Year Round Hay and Propane, In-Season Olives, Lemons, Navels, Minneola’s, Grapefruits, Ruby Red Grapefruits, and Extra Virgin Olive Oil
+Year Round Hay, In-Season Olives, Lemons, Navels, Minneola’s, Grapefruits, Ruby Red Grapefruits, and Extra Virgin Olive Oil

 Gila River Farms is an enterprise of the Gila River Indian Community which produces commercial crops for consumers and provides employment and training opportunities for tribal members to benefit the Gila River Indian Community.

 Gila River Farms began primarily as a cotton raising operation; however, as the farm developed it diversified by offering citrus and hay, as well as olives, vegetables, aquaculture, propane and construction services.
-Today, the farms primary crop is alfalfa hay, cotton, citrus, olives and propane.
+Today, the farms primary crop is alfalfa hay, cotton, citrus, and olives.

 Acres of Alfalfa